Contributed by Robbie Flowers, PhD, Forest Entomologist, USDA Forest Service.

 What can we expect from Pandora moth in the near future?

-This appears to be the third year of a Pandora moth outbreak in central Oregon, with a large number of adult moths observed in 2015 and larvae and defoliation seen over small areas to the south and west of Bend during the spring of 2016.
-Outbreaks typically last 3 to 4 generations (6-8 years), so we expect to again see large numbers of adult moths in the summer of 2017 and increased numbers of larvae and defoliation during the spring of 2018.
+This appears to be the sixth year of a Pandora moth outbreak in Central Oregon; a large number of adult moths were observed in 2015, 2017 and again in 2019.
+Then, during the spring of 2016 and 2018, larvae and defoliation were seen over small areas to the south and west of Bend.
+Outbreaks typically last 3 to 4 generations (6-8 years), so we expect to again see increased numbers of larvae and defoliation during the spring of 2020.
 The Pandora moth’s two-year life cycle, with defoliation occurring every other year during outbreaks, usually allows for tree recovery.
-The areas with heavy defoliation this spring have already begun to recover as new needles are now emerging.
-These trees will have the chance to grow unaffected by Pandora moth until larvae are again present in the spring of 2018.

 What is currently being done to manage the Pandora moth outbreak?